The dollar and the euro continue to decline in the informal Cuban market

 Dollars and euros (Reference image)Photo © Freepik

-The average selling price of the euro and the dollar in the Cuban informal market drops on July 3rd.
-The values have fallen for the third consecutive day in the case of the US currency and for the second consecutive day regarding the euro.
+The average selling price of the euro and the dollar in the Cuban informal market decreased on July 3rd.
+The values have fallen for the third consecutive day for the U.S. dollar and for the second consecutive day for the euro.

-This Wednesday, the dollar has started the day valued at 350 pesos, which represents a decrease of three pesos compared to the previous day.
+On Wednesday, the dollar opened at a rate of 350 pesos, marking a decrease of three pesos compared to the previous day.

-In the case of the European currency, for a second day in a row, the descent is five units, dropping from 365 to 360 CUP, revealing that its rate of decline is higher than that of the dollar.
+In the case of the euro, for the second day in a row, it has decreased by five units, dropping from 365 to 360 CUP, indicating that its rate of decline is surpassing that of the dollar.

-However, the decline in the price of both currencies remains far from the volatility of a few weeks ago, when the drops or increases were as much as 20 or even 30 pesos in a single day.
+However, the decline in the value of both currencies remains far from the volatility experienced a few weeks ago, when fluctuations of 20 or even 30 pesos could occur in a single day.

 Exchange rate today 03/07/2024 - 7:16 a.m. in Cuba:

-Exchange rate of the USD to CUP according to elTOQUE: 350 CUP.
+Exchange rate of the dollar (USD) to CUP according to elTOQUE: 350 CUP.

-Exchange rate from the euro EUR to CUP according to ELTOQUE: 360 CUP.
+Exchange rate of the euro EUR to CUP according to elTOQUE: 360 CUP.

-The unofficial exchange rate for Cuba offered here is not officially recognized or backed by any financial or governmental entity.
+The informal exchange rate for Cuba provided here is not officially recognized or supported by any financial or governmental entity.

 United States Dollar (USD) to Cuban Peso (CUP), according to the exchange rates for this Wednesday, July 3rd.